UCF/ansible-role-httpd24-config/README.md

 <br>

-### Example of pre-defined vhost settings that can be merged into the vhost configuration in the `add_settings:` section of a vhost variable structure.<br>
+### Example of predefined vhost settings that can be merged into the vhost configuration in the `add_settings:` section of a vhost variable structure.<br>
 Note: This should be defined in a seperate variable file.
 You can not reference a variable defined in the same file.
 ```yaml
 swp_default_vhost_settings: